-Please read the SBS funding policy for RTF distribution for proposals and grants run through ISSR.
+- For RTF distribution for proposals and grants run through ISSR, see SBS funding policy.

 Email your application in a single Word document or PDF file (proposal summary followed by CV and letter of support, all in one attached file; application sections will not be accepted as individual files) to Karen Mason, ISSR Grants Manager.
-Please direct any questions to Laurel Smith-Doerr, ISSR Director.
+Please direct any questions to Joya Misra, ISSR Director.

-Applications due in January; notifications will be made in late February.
+Applications due in January; notifications will be made mid-semester in the Spring.